Anshul92881/Netflix-UI-Replica/README.md

 Optional: Use Live Server (VS Code Extension) for better development experience.

-🛠️ Technologies Used
+🛠️ Technologies Used:

 HTML5: Markup for the page structure.
 CSS3: Styling for layout and design.

-📸 Preview

-📚 Future Enhancements
+📚 Future Enhancements:

 Add interactivity to the FAQ section using JavaScript.
 Implement user authentication for the "Sign In" button.